th-in-gs/YACYAML/ReadMe.md

 ## How to use YACYAML

-- Use `YACYAMLKeyedUnarchiver` fo read YAML files, or the `YACYAMLDecodeAll` methods on `NSString` or `NSData` objects holding YAML strings to decode them.
+- Use `YACYAMLKeyedUnarchiver` to read YAML, or the `-YACYAMLDecode` methods on `NSString` or `NSData` objects holding YAML strings to decode them.
 - Call `-YACYAMLEncodedString` (or `-YACYAMLEncodedData`) on Cocoa objects to get a plain-text YAML encoding.
 It'll work on all objects you could store in a plist or in JSON, and any others that support `NSCoding`.
 - Use `YACYAMLKeyedArchiver` to encode object graphs, as a replacement for `NSKeyedArchiver`.
 - Use `YACYAMLKeyedUnarchiver` to decode object graphs encoded with `YACYAMLKeyedArchiver`.   `YACYAMLKeyedUnarchiver` is to `YACYAMLKeyedArchiver` as `NSKeyedUnarchiver` is to `NSKeyedArchiver`.
 - See below for how to compile and link YACYAML into your Mac or iOS project.

-## What's YACYAML's rationale?
+## What's YACYAML's rataionale?

 Read more at [http://www.blog.montgomerie.net/yacyaml](http://www.blog.montgomerie.net/yacyaml)